Carleton-Blueprint/bluebot/src/stages/3-documentation/body.md

 ## Quick Recap

-Now that the initial email has been fired off, it’s time to get a better understanding of the project requirements.
-This stage is all about ensuring that the NPO’s goals and technical needs align with our mission and vision.
-If they do, we request detailed project requirements documentation from the NPO.
+Now that we have received the project requirements documentation, it's time to move on to the next stage.
+This stage is all about creating the necessary contracts and licensing agreements to ensure that both parties are protected and that the project can be completed successfully.

-### Todo: Email template for "Project Requirements Documentation Request"
+### Todo: Email template for "Contract Signing Request and License Agreement Confirmation"

 ```markdown
 replaceme